Home

 Take care when inserting the rotisserie or spit rod both from a safety perspective and also try to balance the meat.
 This will make for a good all round cooking and take the strain of the spit motor.

 Remember also the pressure test.
 Give it a prod, if it springs back it’s rare, if the indentation stays its well done and if it’s a solid piece of beef properly cooked on the outside, it’s safe to eat.
-If it’s a rolled joint make sure it’s cooked through.

 Equipment-wise I like to use a portable barbecue, fire at the side and the all important drip tray.
 Perfect for catching the drips and basting, but also protecting the fire from excessive fat that may cause flames and your fire to burn quicker.

-Because of the long cooking time, a Barbecue Rub is much more suitable than a sauce (especially if sugar or honey based which will just char and burn) so all these barbecue roast beef recipes have barbecue rub variations.
+Because of the long cooking time, a rub is much more suitable than a sauce (especially if sugar or honey based which will just char and burn) so all these barbecue roast beef recipes have barbecue rub variations.
 See my Barbecue Rubs pages for the full range and down below I’ve just put a few of my favorites that complement these barbecue roast beef recipes.

-OK here we go – Barbecue Spit Roasted Beef Recipe No.1
+Barbecue Spit Roasted Beef Recipe No.1

 Now I’m not “taking the mick” but why don’t you try salt and pepper?
 I’m serious.
 Grind up some sea salt and liberally mill in fresh black pepper, once the beef is on the spit rod just roll is in the mix.
 Try it, sometime the best things in life are the least complicated.